 • Integration of the military medical services in the civilian healthcare system.

-• Bhumibol Adulyadej Hospital affilation with Chulalongkorn University for medical student graduate training.
+• Bhumibol Adulyadej Hospital affiliation with Chulalongkorn University for medical student graduate training.

-• Bhumibol Adulyadej Hospital under medical council of Thailand for postgraduate medical residency training.
+• Bhumibol Adulyadej Hospital under the medical council of Thailand for postgraduate medical residency training.

-• RTAF hospitals involve in the universal coverage project.
+• RTAF hospitals involved in the universal coverage project.

-• Institute of aviation medicine trained several aviation medcine course for civilian airline personnel.
+• Institute of aviation medicine trained several aviation medicine course for civilian airline personnel.